hamidousow/live-clock/README.md

 *** What time is it ? ***

-I create this application to display hour of place the user wants to know
+Application to display hour of any location in the world